Deep-06/Deep-06/README.md

 - Expertise in React.js, Node.js, and MongoDB, with knowledge of RESTful API design and HTML/CSS.
 - Demonstrated expertise in creating solo and collaborative projects.
 - Strong problem-solving abilities and excellent communication skills to deliver functional web applications.
-- I am from hajipur, Bihar.
-- My love doing Arts and crafts in my free time.

 ## 🌐 Connect with me: